-The California College Promise Grant (CCPG), formerly known as the Board of Governors' Fee Waiver (BOGFW), is a state funded program which is available to California Residents* who meet the specific income eligibility requirements.
+The California College Promise Grant (CCPG), formerly known as the Board of Governors' Fee Waiver (BOGFW), is a state funded program which is available to California residents* who meet the specific income eligibility requirements.
 Follow this link to apply online today for the 2019-20 academic year!

 *Note: California Residency status is determined by the Registrar at the SWC Admissions Office.

-If you lost eligibility for the CCPG, you wil be notified within 30 days of losing eligibility.
+If you lose eligibility for the CCPG, you will be notified within 30 days of losing eligibility.
 You have several options to regain eligibility: